-Stock Options are designed to align long term interests of Group Senior Executives with shareholders through the performance of AXA's share price.
+Stock Options are designed to align long term interests of the AXA Group CEO and Management Committee members with shareholders through the performance of AXA share price.

 Stock options are valid for a maximum period of 10 years.
 They are granted at market value, with no discount, and become exercisable by tranches between 3 and 5 years following the grant date.